PURCHASE ORNAMENTS ONLINE

 26th Santa Claus Lane Ornament Now Available

-Greater Olean Area Chamber of Commerce has unveiled its newest Santa Claus Lane ornament, a depiction of the former Cloud 9 Park.
+Greater Olean Area Chamber of Commerce has unveiled its newest Santa Claus Lane ornament, a depiction of the Olean Public Library.
 Through the ornament sales, holiday lights are funded and can be lit in Olean from November to early January.
 The ornament, in a series created by artist Kathleen McDonald, is $25.00.

-The new ornaments are available at the Chamber office at 301 North Union Street and at Seasons at the Olean Center Mall.
+The new ornaments are available at the Chamber office at 301 North Union Street.
+They can also be purchased at the Olean Public Library, Laurens Street, Olean.
 Ornaments can also be shipped outside Olean for an additional $6 for shipping/handling charges per ornament.
-For more information on the ornament or Santa Claus Lane activities, please call GOACC at 716/372-4433, stop in the office, or email.
+All ornaments are available online for purchasing as well at the Chamber’s shopping site – shop.oleanny.com .
+For more information on the ornament or GOACC activities, please call GOACC at 716/372-4433, stop in the office, or email.